-The area around Boulder is experiencing continuing development.
+The Boulder area is experiencing continuing development.
 Spiraling property values and a limited number of building sites have resulted in recently constructed, high-value residences mixed in with older homes, rental properties and historic buildings in various states of decay.
 There is likely to be a varied understanding among property owners of the intrinsic hazards associated with building in these areas.
 An approach to wildfire education that emphasizes safety and hazard mitigation on an individual property level should be undertaken, in addition to community and emergency services efforts at risk reduction.
 Combining community values such as quality of life, property values, ecosystem protection and wildlife habitat preservation with the hazard reduction message will increase the receptiveness of the public.

-Field contacts and interviews indicate that some homeowners in the study area are very supportive and proactive with regards to wildfire mitigation efforts.
-Unfortunately, in the foothill areas there are still homeowners and landowners who refuse to acknowledge the fact that they live in an area at risk of wildfires.
+Field contacts and interviews indicate that some homeowners in the study area are very supportive and proactive regarding wildfire mitigation efforts.
+Unfortunately there are still homeowners and landowners who refuse to acknowledge the fact that they live in an area at risk for wildfires.
 Continued attempts to provide educational materials through personal contact should be conducted.
-Property owner education and the wildfire hazard mitigation message should be an ongoing effort in the foothill portions of the BRFPD and throughout the front-range interface.
+Property owner education and the wildfire hazard mitigation message should be an ongoing effort throughout the front-range interface.